chaserx/reggie/README.md

 ## Why?

+This isn't mind-blowing code, it's just another Rails app.
 Why do this when there are other options?
 Well...

 ## Actions:

 * Simple semi-static pages for event information
 * Receive information from attendees including an abstract via file upload (S3 Storage using Paperclip)
-* Email attendee their registration receipt (thinking of using SendGrid addon at Heroku)
+* Email attendee their registration receipt (using SendGrid addon at Heroku)
 * All registrations receipts are publicly available (URLs slugged with Friendly_ID)
 * All administrative actions (view all/index, edit, delete) require authorization via Authlogic.
 Although, openid seems like a better idea.
 * Export all registration data except for attachments into CSV (FasterCSV) formatted file